RWenger/Log-Spam-Checker/readme.txt

 ----------------------

--update notifications
--attractive interface
+-update notifications (possibly automatic software updates) -attractive interface
--a better way to query the blacklist
--log upload capabilities
--settings file with location of log on server
 -ability to one-click block ips via .htaccess
 -ability to edit the threshold for when to query the blacklist (currently querys blacklist after 100 entries for the IP)